vighneshgaikwad59-web/Matplotlib-2x2-Subplot-Visualizer/README.md

 - Save the figure to a file using `plt.savefig()`
 - Parameterize the data and colors for reuse with real datasets

-## 📄 License

-Feel free to use or modify this script for learning purposes.